Got a question?

 If you have purchased your own place directly through the event organisers you do not have to raise a minimum amount.
 You can set your own target and fundraise as much as you can!

-For a fundraising toolkit, please get in touch with our Fundraising Events Team.
+For access to your fundraising hub, please get in touch with our Fundraising Events Team.